Quintin

 Stream hosts

-Quentin and Boots run every room — calling cards, reading comps, and keeping the energy right from first pack to recap.
+Quintin, Boots, and Trey run every room — calling cards, reading comps, and keeping the energy right from first pack to recap.

 The voice of the room.
-Quentin keeps the energy up from the first pack to the last reveal and makes sure every rip feels like it matters on camera.
+Quintin keeps the energy up from the first pack to the last reveal and makes sure every rip feels like it matters on camera.

 Has never once let a numbered card hit the table quietly.